 Lawmakers should introduce a single-payer healthcare plan.
 It would be funded by the savings derived from replacing our inefficient, profit-oriented, multi-payer insurance system with a single streamlined, nonprofit, public payer plan.
 Sure, this will mean increasing taxes on millionaires and billionaires but the U.S. already has millions of them.
 H.R.
 676 also know as the Expanded and Improved Medicare for All Act is based on the Physicians For A National Health Program’s Physicians’ Proposal to establish a national single-payer health insurance system.

 Critical Analysis Of “Hard” Work

-“Hard” work dates back to the Protestant Work Ethic, it’s an antiquated term which seems to be most applicable when describing work performed on the farm, when concentration, efficiency and timeliness effected harvests.
+“Hard” work dates back to the Protestant Work Ethic, it’s an antiquated term which seems to be most applicable when describing work performed on the farm when concentration, efficiency, and timeliness affected harvests.
 Work used to be where one “learned discipline, initiative, honesty, and self-reliance—in a word, character.”
-However this is no longer the case: technology made society exponentially more productive which negated the necessity to work “hard” and to just work.
+However, this is no longer the case: technology made society exponentially more productive which negated the necessity to work “hard” and to just work.
 Technology is behind our increased quality of life.
 And let’s be honest, a lot of jobs are bullshit anyway.

 But the tradeoff of improved technology is more workers are subject to their supervisors today.
 Managers determine whether an employee works “hard” or not and who gets hired or fired.
 Supervisors have so much discretion over the workforce, they could keep a reserve workforce waiting if they wanted to, in theory.
 However, this is unlikely given firms have to run at maximum productivity and new employees are usually only hired after current employees have achieved maximum productivity.